-LECOM utilizes "Omnilert," a notification system that enables the school to send urgent news to cell phones.
+LECOM utilizes Omnilert, an emergency and alert notification system that enables the institution to send notifications via text message and email.
 The service is available to all current students and employees.
-After signing up for the service, LECOM can text cell phones with timely information about emergencies, facility closures affecting academic and regular business operation, or critical campus updates.
-Depending on personal cell phone plans, there may be a nominal fee from a carrier to receive text messages, but there is no charge from the school to use the service.
+LECOM can text and email subscribers with timely information about emergencies, class cancellations, or critical campus reminders.
+For employees, registering with the system is necessary to receive the notifications.
+All incoming students are automatically signed up for the Omnilert System.
+If student do not wish to receive emergency and alert notifications, they must "opt-out" by requesting, in writing, to be removed from the system.
+Depending on personal cell phone plans there may be a nominal fee from a carrier to receive text messages, but there is no charge from the school to use the service.